razie/scripster/Building.markdown

     cd ${w}/scripster
     sbt update publish-local

-5. ant build NOTE that this doesn't work anymore and is not maintained!
+Create the distribution, with ant.
+Note that this distribution includes all other code except scala libraries.

--. edit ${w}/razbase/razie.properties and set the w property to the workspace
+1. edit ${w}/razbase/razie.properties and set the w property to the workspace

+2. Build razbase, scripster and gremlins with sbt

--. build all and create the dist jar file:
+3. Create the dist

    cd ${w}/scripster
-   ant clean-all build-all dist

--.
-If you're having problems with out of memory, you have to build each:

-    for ff in "razbase scripster"
-    do
-       ant -f $f/build.xml clean build jar-only
-    done
-    ant -f scripster/build.xml dist
+   ant dist

 8. Eclipse setup

-   * install the scala 2.8.1 plugin and the svn plugin
+   * install the scala 2.9.1 plugin
-   * download a 2.8.1 scala distribution someplace, i.e. bin/scala - will need the complier.jar
-   * download a 2.8.1-compatible scalatest distribution someplace - will need the library

    Do an sbt build: It's important to note that the eclipse projects depend on the sbt jar files!